AMD Ryzen 5 7600 vs Intel Core Ultra 9 Processor 285K

 Which one is better?

-The Intel Core Ultra 9 Processor 285K is the better buy for most people - its 24 cores and 76MB cache crush the AMD Ryzen 5 7600.
+The Intel Core Ultra 9 Processor 285K is the better buy for most people - its 24 cores crush the AMD Ryzen 5 7600's 6 cores.
+That said, grab the Ryzen 5 7600 if you want to save money and primarily game - it's a no-brainer at a lower TDP of 65W.

 Who should buy each?

-Choose the AMD Ryzen 5 7600 if: you want excellent gaming performance at a budget, need a cooler-running CPU (65W TDP), or are building a cost-effective system.
+Choose the AMD Ryzen 5 7600 if: you want excellent gaming performance at a lower price, prefer a cooler running CPU, or are upgrading from an older mid-range processor.

-Choose the Intel Core Ultra 9 Processor 285K if: you require top-tier performance for multi-threaded tasks, want the latest tech for future-proofing, or need lower temperatures during heavy workloads.
+Choose the Intel Core Ultra 9 Processor 285K if: you need maximum performance for video editing, are working with heavy multitasking, or want the latest tech features like Thunderbolt 4.

 Conclusion